-Beyond saving you money at online checkout, Honey also offers the opportunity to earn rewards through the use of the extension.
+Beyond saving you money at checkout, Honey also offers the opportunity to earn rewards.

 Connecting to Your Amazon Account

-Honey offers the ability to connect your Amazon account to your Honey account to unlock some additional free perks.
+You can connect your Amazon account to your Honey account to unlock additional free perks.
 A few that may get your attention:

-- This opens up is the ability to use the Honey Droplist, which allows you to tag an Amazon item to be monitored for potential drops in price
+- Honey Droplist, which allows you to tag an Amazon item to be monitored for potential drops in price.

-- You’ll be able to look at trend charts on the pricing of Amazon items over periods of time to project potential price drops
+- Trend charts that show the pricing of Amazon items over periods of time to project potential price drops.

 Find Honey on Your Phone